Andrew Bridgen: Campaigns

 Following a very serious injury to a constituent in July 2011, Bridgen called for legislation to ensure Britons travelling abroad have adequate medical insurance.
 Bridgen also sought to highlight the risks of head injuries associated with sporting injuries.
-He is a supporter of reform of the pub industry, supporting moves to introduce a Market Rent Option for tied tenant publicans.
-Bridgen is a supporter of the "Fair Deal For Your Local" campaign.
+He is a supporter of reform of the pub industry, supporting moves to introduce a market rent option for tied tenant publicans.
+Bridgen is a supporter of the Fair Deal For Your Local campaign.

-Bridgen has supported calls for reform to the NHS.
-In June 2011, Bridgen attacked critics of Andrew Lansley's proposed NHS reforms, saying that they comprised "Stalinist protectionist elements".
+Bridgen supported calls for reform to the NHS.
+In June 2011, he attacked critics of Andrew Lansley's proposed NHS reforms, saying that they comprised "Stalinist protectionist elements".

+In 2012, Bridgen campaigned for the electrification of the Midland Main Line.

-Bridgen forced a Government U-turn in 2013 over plans for military intervention in Syria after he organised a letter to the Prime Minister signed by 81 fellow Conservative MPs, demanding Parliament be given a vote on whether the UK should send military assistance to anti-government Syrian rebels.
+Bridgen forced a Government U-turn in 2013 over plans for military intervention in Syria, when he organised a letter to the Prime Minister signed by 81 fellow Conservative MPs, demanding parliament be given a vote on whether the UK should send military assistance to anti-government Syrian rebels.
 Bridgen later stated his support for air-strikes against ISIS terrorists in Iraq.

-Bridgen successfully lobbied the Government to cut Air Passenger Duty for children in 2014, a move backed by travel operators and supported by a 2013 study report.
+Bridgen successfully lobbied the government to cut Air Passenger Duty for children in 2014, a move backed by travel operators and supported by a 2013 study report.

-In 2014, Bridgen voted to recognise the State of Palestine.
-Bridgen asked: "Does my honorable Friend agree that, given that the political system of the world's superpower and our great ally the United States is very susceptible to well-funded powerful lobbying groups and the power of the Jewish lobby in America, it falls to this country and to this House to be the good but critical friend that Israel needs, and this motion tonight just might lift that logjam on this very troubled area?"
-These comments were seen as highly antisemitic.

 In 2014, Bridgen led calls to have non-payment of the TV licence fee made a civil rather than a criminal matter.
 The legislation in force "is effectively criminalising them for being poor", he told The Times and "most of those sent to prison as a result of non-payment are the elderly and women".
-The Government later adopted Bridgen's proposal, which was also supported by the Labour Party, though the BBC said the potential loss of £200m could lead to closure of channels.
+The government later adopted Bridgen's proposal, which was also supported by the Labour Party, though the BBC said the potential loss of £200 million could lead to closure of channels.

-Bridgen has joined fellow local Conservative MP Heather Wheeler in campaigning for the return of passenger rail services on the Burton-to-Leicester railway line – the Ivanhoe Line – and has campaigned for the electrification of the Midland Mainline.
+In 2017 Bridgen joined fellow local Conservative MP Heather Wheeler in campaigning for the return of passenger rail services on the Burton-to-Leicester railway line, the Ivanhoe Line.